ansible/receptor-collection/roles/setup/README.md

     local_receptor: false

-Put it to true if you want to use a local receptor bin (or download it from github) instead of package release for your distro.
+Set to true to upload a local receptor binary instead of installing via a package manager.
+If no local binary is present, it will be downloaded from receptor Releases on github.
 For Debian we set it a true as default.

 ---